 E-commerce/BOPIS.
 We expect that the expansion and enhancement of our omnichannel capabilities will be a key driver of growth in our net sales and gross margin.
 We continue to invest in initiatives that will increase traffic to our e-commerce website and drive increased online sales conversion.
 Our improved website also supports our stores with digital marketing and our BOPIS program.
 In 2019 and the thirty-nine weeks ended October 31, 2020, BOPIS accounted for approximately 24% and 50%, respectively, of our e-commerce sales and approximately 1% and 5%, respectively, of total merchandise sales for such periods.
 Our website also allows us to reach customers outside of our current store footprint and introduces new customers to the Academy brand.
 Our website is also a platform for marketing and product education, allowing us to connect further with our customers.
 We believe it is important that we continue to grow our omnichannel capabilities, especially in light of changing consumer preferences as a result of the COVID-19 pandemic, which, together with recent enhancements made to our website and omnichannel capabilities, contributed to the substantial increase in e-commerce sales during the year-to-date 2020.
 It is, however, difficult to ascertain with precision what portion of our increased e-commerce sales during the year-to-date 2020 was attributable to the COVID-19 pandemic as compared to such recent enhancements.
-We expect to continue to invest in expanding and enhancing our omnichannel capabilities, including BOPIS, will continue to require significant investments by us.
+During the third quarter 2020, stores facilitated over 95% of our total sales, including BOPIS, will continue to require significant investments by us.